priyank6796/ESP_homeautomation-demo/README.md

-# ESP32 Homeautomation boilerplate using mongoose-os
+# Homeautomation boilerplate using Mongoose OS - IoT Firmware Development Framework

 ## Overview

-This is home-automation project demo using mqtt client to control your devices connected with your esp8266 device.
-Using this demo software, you can build your own custom solution for home-automation product.
+This is home-automation system demo using mqtt client to control your devices connected with your ESP device.
+Using this demo software, You can build your own custom solution for home-automation product.

-## How to install this app
+## How to install this application

-- Before doing anything first, You need to update "MoS" tool which is provided by mongoose os to build and upload firmware to Esp8266.
+- Before doing anything first, You need to update "MoS" tool which is provided by Mongoose OS to build and upload firmware to ESP device..

 ### Command to update mos tool